AMAZON WEB SERVICES TEAMS UP WITH PITTSBURGH HEALTH DATA ALLIANCE

 - Carnegie Mellon University (CMU)

-PHDA combines the academic, clinical, financial and technical attributes of the 3 organizations to work on complex healthcare challenges that intertwine medical and data complexities.
+PHDA combines the academic, clinical, financial and technical attributes of the 3 organizations to work on complex healthcare challenges that intertwine clinical elements and advanced data analytics.

 AWS and PHDA are clinical and technical superpowers